-The PS-90A-76 engine on board the IL-76MD-90A aircraft is compliant with latest ICAO requirements for noise and emission levels.
-An Auxiliary Power Unit (APU) TA-12A is installed onboard the aircraft.
+The PS-90A-76 engine on board the aircraft is compliant with latest ICAO requirements for noise and emission levels.
+An auxiliary power unit (APU) TA-12A was also installed onboard the aircraft.

-The aircraft can cruise at a speed of 820-850km/h.
-It can fly at a maximum altitude of 12,000m.
+The transport aircraft can cruise at a speed of 820-850km/h and can fly at a maximum altitude of 12,000m.
 The maximum range of the aircraft is 8,500km.
 The aircraft requires 1,700m take-off distance on concrete runway.

 The life expectancy of the IL-76MD-90A military transport aircraft is 30 years.
 The aircraft can accumulate a maximum of 30,000 flying hours throughout its service life.

 The HH-60W Combat Rescue Helicopter (CRH) is manufactured by Sikorsky Aircraft, a subsidiary of defence technology company Lockheed Martin, for…